All Episodes

 Like, for example, I might surprise some people.

-Um, I forget, I think it was Andy Pettit.
+I forget, I think it was Andy Pettit.

-He pitched for the Yankees, great pitcher.
+He pitched for the Yankees.

-And he admitted when he didn't, unlike a lot of the other ball players that used some either steroids or human growth hormone, he admitted that he used HGH.
+And he admitted when he didn't, unlike a lot of the other ball players that used either steroids or human growth hormone, he admitted that he used HGH.

-And he said, The reason I used it is because it helps me heal faster.
+And he said, the reason I used it is because it helps me heal faster.

 And when I heard that, it didn't bother me that much.

-Now, it's against the rules, you gotta follow the rules, whatever the rules happen to be.
+You've got to follow the rules, whatever the rules happen to be.

-I originally they didn't have any of these rules, and people were juiced, etc.
+Originally, they didn't have any of these rules, and people were juiced, etc.

 Yeah, everybody knew about it, but everybody loved watching the home runs being hit.